uecasm/Mirality.Blazor.Routing/README.md

 # Basic Setup

-1. Download this project and unpack it to a suitable location in your source tree (or reference it as a git submodule).
+1. Either use the precompiled package from nuget.org; or optionally, download this project and unpack it to a suitable location in your source tree (or reference it as a git submodule).

 2. Add it to your solution if needed, and add it as a project reference to your application.